SirJonthe/xun/README.md

 // [ ] xb:   argc, argv
 // [ ] xb:   namespace
 // [ ] xcc:  Move file loading to XCC, and implement water-tight logic for preventing including the same file twice
+// [ ] xcc:  Each source file has its own scope unless the symbol was declared in a header - Symbols local to a source file can not be accessed from another source file

 ## Design